 But just how much does our brain inside affect how our skin looks on the outside and, with mindfulness a real buzzword right now, can changing our mind-set improve our skin?
-Keep scrolling to find out.
+Here's what we found out.

 To understand how stress and anxiety can affect the skin, we need to understand a little about the endocrine system (I’ll keep it brief, promise).
 Essentially, our endocrine system comprises glands that pump out various hormones, which are essentially chemical messengers.
 When all the checks and balances are in place, the human body is a well-oiled machine, but outside factors such as stress can cause this intricate system to slip out of sync.